King Stephen, was born to Stephen-Henry, Count of Blois and his wife Adela, daughter of William I

 1135 (22nd November)

-Henry I died.
+King Henry I of England died.
 When Stephen, heard of the death of his uncle, he rode to Winchester, where, with the support of his brother, Henry of Blois, Bishop of Winchester, he took control of the treasury.
-Roger of Salisbury supported Stephen’s bid to be King instead of Matilda.
+Roger of Salisbury also supported Stephen’s bid to be King instead of Henry I’s daughter, Matilda.

 1135 (22nd December)

-Stephen, with the support of the Barons, who generally felt that women were unfit to rule, took the throne of England.
+Stephen took the throne of England.
+He was supported by the Barons, who generally felt that women were unfit to rule.

 1135 (26th December)